Amuro Ray: Mobile Suit Gundam

 Across the war, Amuro first meets the Newtype girl Lalah Sune on the lakeside of Side 6, and immediately developed a bonding.
 Amuro and Char Aznable faced off several times during the course of the One Year War.
 He sensed Lalah's Newtype ability when fighting Char's Gelgoog in Side 5's Texas Colony.
 Their encounter ends tragically when Amuro accidentally kills Lalah when she blocks Amuro's critical strike towards Char with her MAN-08 Elmeth mobile armor.
-Amuro and Char's feelings resulting from this culminate in the battle of |A Baoa Qu where Amuro and Char destroy each other's mobile suit through fierce fighting, and then continued fighting with side arms and eventually a sword duel.
+Amuro and Char's feelings resulting from this culminate in the battle of A Baoa Qu where Amuro and Char destroy each other's mobile suit through fierce fighting, and then continued fighting with side arms and eventually a sword duel.
 Char eventually stops fighting and Amuro reunites with his crew members.

-Zeta Gundam
+Mobile Suit Zeta Gundam

 In the sequel Mobile Suit Zeta Gundam, Amuro is placed under house arrest shortly after the war due to the government's mistrust of Newtypes.
 While he lives in a luxurious mansion and is officially free to come and go as he pleases, Amuro's house servants are actually government agents assigned to keep track of his movements.
 Amuro works as a trainer/adviser in the Cheyenne Mobile Suit Academy up until the time of the Gryps Conflict.
-He suffers from chronic combat fatigue and is afraid of going to space and face Lalah's spirit.
+He suffers from chronic combat fatigue and is afraid of going to space and facing Lalah's spirit.

 During the Gryps Conflict, a pregnant Fraw Bow, with her three adopted children, come to visit Amuro.
 They manage to re-ignite Amuro's fighting spirit and help him escape from his government handlers.
 After joining the Karaba (AEUG's earth-bound ally), Amuro becomes a key figure within the group, leading several crucial missions, including the attack on the Titans' base in Mount Kilimanjaro and the seizing of Federation's Congress Building in Dakar.
 He later goes to space to fight the Neo Zeon.
 After the first Neo Zeon movement, Amuro joins the Earth Federation's Londo Bell group led by Bright Noa, and serves as the combat squad commander.